rstraub/rstraub.github.io/_posts/2022-06-13-learning-programming-languages-with-exercism.md

 ---
-layout: post
-title: "🕹 How To Use Exercism To Learn Programming Languages"
 author: Roy Straub
-categories: [Craftsmanship]
+categories:
-tags: [Career, Exercism, Deliberate Practice]
-image: assets/images/24-babel-tower.jpg
+- Craftsmanship
+comments: true
-description: "Exercism is a great platform to learn a new programming language.
-Read all about what Exercism is, and what makes it great."
+description: Exercism is a great platform to learn a new programming language.
+Read all about what Exercism is, and what makes it great.
 featured: false
 hidden: false
-comments: true
+image: assets/images/24-babel-tower.jpg
+layout: post
+tags:
+- Career
+- Exercism
+- Deliberate Practice
+title: "\U0001F579 How To Use Exercism To Learn Programming Languages"
 ---

 Want to learn a new programming language, but don't know where to start?
 Exercism might be what you've been looking for...